desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

 bootstrapping.
 To exclude the possibility of semantic collision, there MUST NOT be a zone cut at a Signaling Name.

-Unlike the CDS/CDNSKEY records at the Child's apex, bootstrapping records MUST be signed with the corresponding Bootstrapping Zone's key(s).
+Unlike the CDS/CDNSKEY records at the Child's apex, Signaling Records MUST be signed with the corresponding Signaling Zone's key(s).

 #### Example

-For the purposes of bootstrapping the Child zone `example.com` with NS records `ns1.example.net` and `ns2.example.net`, the required Bootstrapping Domains are `_boot.ns1.example.net` and `_boot.ns2.example.net`.
+For the purposes of bootstrapping the Child zone `example.com` with NS records `ns1.example.net` and `ns2.example.net`, the required Signaling Domains are `_boot.ns1.example.net` and `_boot.ns2.example.net`.
 In the zones containing these domains, the Child DNS Operator publishes